Wondering what to take when hiking with kids? Here’s our ultimate kids hiking gear packing list!

 Speaking of topical skin treatments, bug repellant is so important while hiking.
 While DEET is certainly effective, I don’t like to use it on a super regular basis with kids.
 This Picardin lotion is effective, cheap, and safe for the family.
 I’m also curious to try this spray – we love the hair products from this line, and it’s safe for the family.
 (If you’re in the market for lice-repelling hair care, we LOVE the shampoo, conditioner, and especially the detangler!)

-Hard to come by these days, but still ultra important.
+Hard to come by these days, but hand sanitizer is still ultra important.
 Especially be sure to use some before eating.

 I’m a giant fan of wool for the cold, but it’s equally effective for hot, sweaty activities.
 Wool is smells so much less and doesn’t feel damp and uncomfortable, thus minimizing blisters.
 I love these socks so much!!